watsonwork/watsonwork-developer-docs/guides/V1_moment_main.md

 Observers can catch up and understand the significance of activity that has transpired since their last visit, or use moments to get a glimpse into an ongoing discussion without reading all the messages.

-Moments are automatically created as the chat in each space progresses.
+Moments are automatically created as a conversation progresses.

 The [Conversation](./guides/V1_conversation_main.md) object also references the collection of moments for that conversation, so in addition to dedicated queries for moments by their ID or by a space ID, you can query for moments in many places where you query for messages in conversations.